lucasmoncada08/toy-redis/README.md

 # Redis in Python
 Basic version of Redis implementing core features such as get, set, and expire.

-See my medium article on my process here: https://medium.com/me/notifications
+See my medium article on my process here: https://medium.com/@lucas.moncada08/how-i-implemented-redis-in-python-4cf39e66e77a

-See my demo video here: <Add>
+See my demo video here: https://www.loom.com/share/eae4058f85f94e3bb781c9339026a359

 ## How to Use